As a Charity Do We Need to Register With The Charity Commission?

 2 Entitlement to Gift Aid as a Charity

 The rules as to the requirements for a Charity to qualify as a Charity for Gift Aid have recently changed as result of the Finance Act 2010 Schedule 6.
-With effect from April 2010 a new definition for tax purposes of charity has been introduced.
-The new provision says that a Charity must:-
+With effect from April 2010 a new definition for tax purposes of charity were introduced.
+The provision said that a Charity must:-

 - be established for charitable purposes only, and